Recourse for Georgia New Construction Defects

 Hopefully, as the owner of a newly constructed home, you will find it’s well constructed, in great condition, and you will settle in and enjoy living there with no problems.
 If you do discover a defect with the home after moving in, however, and are unsure of the best way to proceed, contact a construction law or real estate attorney in your area.
 An experienced professional can help you determine the best course of action and ensure you are following the correct procedures to get a speedy resolution to the problem.

 If you are the owner of a newly constructed home in Georgia and discover a defect but are unsure of your options, give us a call.
-Thrift McLemore’s attorneys pride themselves on their expertise in real estate law and will fight to get you the recourse that you deserve.
-Contact Thrift McLemore by email at info@thriftlegal.com or by phone at 678-784-4150.
+Thrift McLemore’s attorneys pride themselves on their experience in real estate law and will fight to get you the recourse that you deserve.
+Contact Thrift McLemore by email at info@thriftlegal.com or by phone at 678-882-0830.

 About the author